To Book an Appointment

 Mobility is often the biggest concern for people considering spine surgery.
 Pain may be the reason for seeking treatment, but movement is what defines daily life.
 Walking comfortably, bending without fear, sitting for longer periods, and simply turning in bed without discomfort are all closely tied to spinal mobility.

-Dr. (Prof) Sumit Sinha In Robotic Surgery Neurosurgery Spine Surgery
+Dr. (Prof) Sumit Sinha In Neurosurgery Spine Surgery Robotic Surgery

 Feb 12 , 2026